aristanetworks/avd/ansible_collections/arista/avd/README.md

 ## Ask a question

 Support for the `arista.avd` collection is provided by the community directly in this repository.
 If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/ansible-avd/discussions).

+### Official Arista support

+AVD version 4.x releases with full support from Arista TAC.
+If your organization has the appropriate support agreement, please don't hesitate to contact TAC with any questions or issues.

 ## Contributing